wqweto/ClipBar/README.md

  - OCR-B 10 BT
  - Arial Narrow

-Make sure you have one of these fonts installed or digits will default to using Ariel font and overlap.
+Make sure you have one of these fonts installed or digits will default to using Arial font and risk overlapping somewhat.